Island and Tower

 I walk to the edge of the deck and lean over a wooden fence about four feet high.

-But there are many other lights that dot the sea around us.
+The water is lit up by the moon, but there are many other lights that dot the sea around us.

 The harbor is in a small bay, shaped like an upside-down “U”, surrounded by land on three sides.